 Additional Considerations for VPN Protection

 While ensuring the VPN provider you’re considering will protect you against DNS, IP address and WebRTC leaks are of utmost importance, there are other factors to consider.
-In this section, I’ll briefly go over these factors and explain why they’re important.
+In this section, I’ll briefly go over these factors and explain why they’re essential.

 When considering VPN protection, don’t open the door to malware being installed on your device.
 This has been a particular issue with VPN apps offered by “free” VPN providers.

-If a VPN provider – or any other online service, for that matter – is offering their services to you for free, then they are likely making their money by selling information they collect from you to third parties, just like Google, Bing and Facebook.
+If a VPN provider – or any other online service, for that matter – is offering their services to you for free, then they are likely making their money by selling the information they collect from you to third parties, just like Google, Bing and Facebook.

-Android VPN apps have been found to be a source of malware – and a recent study showed that 38% of all Android VPN apps contain malware!
+Android VPN apps have been found to be a source of malware – and a recent study showed that 38% of all Android VPN apps contain malware.
 Stick to reputable VPN providers and stay away from the “free” providers.

 If you suspect that a VPN app, or any of your apps, are malware, you can run one of the many available malware scanning apps – one of my favorites is MalwareBytes.